algattik/azure-mlops-terraform/README.md

 ### Run Build pipeline

 In Azure DevOps, create a new Build pipeline and point to `devops_pipelines/azdo-ci-build-train.yml`.
 Execute the pipeline.

+The script devops_pipelines/azdo-ci-build-train.yml has a section commented out, to use the new new agentless ML job submission extension [Azure DevOps Machine Learning extension > Run published pipeline server task](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml), but it's commented out and replaced by an agent-based version while I sort out blocking issues with the extension authors.
+(The job gets canceled instead of ending successfully).

 ### Create Release pipeline